NDIS funding periods: What we know so far

 The length of your funding periods and the amount of funding made available will be decided by the NDIA.
 This decision will be in line with NDIS laws, and will take into account your individual needs and circumstances.

-In most cases, funding periods will be set at 3 months, meaning that most NDIS participants will receive portions of their funding every 3 months.
+In most cases, funding periods will be set at 3 months.

 Who is impacted by this change?